 Gestational diabetes mellitus

-It's no secret that during pregnancy a double or even triple load falls on the female body.
-All internal organs under the influence of hormones begin to work "for wear and tear."
-Therefore, often during this period, diseases to which there is a predisposition begin to appear, but previously they were in a "dormant mode".
-One of these diseases is gestational diabetes mellitus.
-We will talk about the causes of its occurrence, methods of diagnosis and methods of treatment today in our article.
+It's no secret that during pregnancy The female body bears a double or even triple burden.
+All internal organs, under the influence of hormones, begin to work “for wear and tear.”
+Therefore, diseases to which there is a predisposition often begin to appear during this period, but previously they were in “sleeping mode.”
+One such disease is gestational diabetes mellitus.
+We’ll talk about the causes of its occurrence, diagnostic methods and treatment methods today in our article.

 Gestational diabetes: causes

-Gestational diabetes mellitus is inherently a violation of carbohydrate metabolism in the body.
-It is often called “pregnancy diabetes”, because for the first time it appears and is diagnosed exactly when the girl is in an “interesting position”.
+Gestational diabetes mellitus is essentially a disorder of carbohydrate metabolism in the body.
+It is often called “diabetes during pregnancy,” because for the first time it appears and is diagnosed precisely when the girl is in an “interesting situation.”

-The main cause of this ailment is the inability of the pancreas to produce the right amount of insulin to cope with the conversion of sugar into glucose, which appears in the blood after a meal.
-Meanwhile, glucose is the "fuel" for the normal functioning of cells.
+The main cause of this disease is the inability of the pancreas to produce the required amount of insulin to cope with the conversion of sugar into glucose, which appears in the blood after eating.
+Meanwhile, glucose is the “fuel” for normal cell functioning.

-Worst of all, because of this disorder in the first trimester, the child can develop various malformations associated with the most important organs - the heart and brain.
-And in the second or third, the already formed baby's pancreas connects to the mother for help, as a result of which it begins to "wear out" ahead of time, and after birth he may develop endocrine system diseases.
+The worst thing is that, due to this disorder, in the first trimester the child may experience various developmental defects associated with the most important organs - the heart and brain.
+And in the second or third, the baby’s already formed pancreas is connected to the mother’s aid, as a result of which it begins to “wear out” ahead of time, and after birth he may develop diseases of the endocrine system.

-- There is a genetic predisposition - if diabetes the second type is found in close relatives.
-In this case, you need to be especially responsible about your own health and the future baby;
+- There is a genetic predisposition - if diabetes mellitus the second type is found in close relatives.
+In this case, you need to be especially responsible about your own health and that of your unborn baby;

-- The presence of excess body weight, which exceeds the norm by 20 percent or more;
+- Presence of excess body weight, which exceeds the norm by 20 percent or more;

-- Revealed an increased sugar level in urine tests;
+- Elevated sugar levels were detected in urine tests;

-- Women who have crossed the 30-year-old threshold;
+- Women who have crossed the threshold of 30 years of age;

-- Pregnancy proceeds with severe toxicosis, or gestosis (edema, high blood pressure and other symptoms);
+- Pregnancy occurs with severe toxicosis or gestosis (swelling, high blood pressure and other symptoms);

 - Polyhydramnios (the amount of amniotic fluid is higher than normal);

-- The previous child was born with a weight of over 4 kilograms;
+- The previous child was born weighing more than 4 kilograms;

-- Previously, spontaneous abortions were observed in the first and second trimesters;
+- Spontaneous abortions in the first and second trimesters have previously been observed;

-It is worth noting that it is equally bad for the body of the mother and the fetus, both high sugar levels and low ones.
+It is worth noting that both high and low sugar levels are equally bad for the mother and fetus.

 Sugar during pregnancy

-As noted above, this disease can occur in any trimester, and depending on this, it will give various risks and complications, both for the mother and the baby.
-Therefore, it is very important to carefully monitor blood sugar levels throughout the entire period and regularly take all the necessary tests.
+As noted above, this disease can occur in any trimester, and depending on this, it will give various risks and complications for both mother and baby.
+Therefore, it is very important to carefully monitor your blood sugar levels throughout the entire period and regularly take all necessary tests.

 In order for the results to be reliable, the following rules must be observed before submitting them: